-EFPN has been selected to be a beneficiary of Meijer’s Simply Give program which runs Sunday, May 14 through Sunday, June 18 .
-Customers need to purchase a $10 Meijer Food Pantry Donation Card.
-Meijer will convert this card into a $10 Meijer’s food gift card which will be given to EFPN to help stock pantry shelves.
-In addition, Meijer’s Corporation will make a contribution to EFPN.
+EFPN has been selected to be a beneficiary of Meijer’s Simply Give program which runs August 20 through September 16.
+Customers can purchase a $10 Meijer Food Pantry Donation Card and Meijer’s will convert this card into a $10 Meijer’s food gift card which will be given to EFPN to help stock pantry shelves.
+In addition, Meijer’s Corporation will make a contribution to EFPN based on the number of gift cards purchased.
 These cards are available at the check-out registers at Meijer’s.
-We urge our supporters to purchase the donation card so that we can not only get the Meijer’s gift cards you purchase but also the additional contribution from the Meijer’s Corporation.
-There will be double match days on June 2 and June 3.
+We encourage our supporters to purchase the donation card so that we can not only get the Meijer’s gift cards you purchase but also the additional contribution from the Meijer’s Corporation.
+There will be double match days on Friday, September 1 and Saturday, September 2.
 On these days a $10.00 donation will be worth $30.00 because the Meijer’s corporation will give an additional $20.00.
-EFPN pantry representatives use the money to purchase food items that are not donated or available from the Food Bank of Eastern Michigan.
-EFPN thanks the Meijer’s Corporation for selecting our organization and we thank our donors for supporting this program.
+Pantry representatives use donations from this program to purchase food items that are not donated or available from the Food Bank of Eastern Michigan.
+They especially like to use these gift cards to purchase ground beef which is often in short supply at our pantries.

 It is customary at this time of year to look back on the previous year to reflect on what has been accomplished.
 Our statistics are not final, but in 2016 with the help of our supporters and volunteers, we provided food to over 2700 families who visited our eight pantries.
 We currently have a record 770 children enrolled in our BackPack Buddies Program.
 The food for the backpacks is purchased from the Food Bank of Eastern Michigan.
 We augmented the backpack once a month with an apple or orange.
 We sponsored 10 mobile pantries which averaged around 250 families per mobile pantry.
 We continue to provide a senior delivery service in partnership with the Department of Health & Human Services and Senior Services.
 We continue to provide nutritional supplements to low income people referred to us by Cancer Services, Senior Services and DaVita Dialysis.
 Expenditures on this program saw a large increase this year.
 We also provided vouchers for special baby formulas.